The ban on evictions has been extended in England, Scotland and Wales.

 In the last 24 hours, all three nations have announced extensions to their bans on bailiffs taking possession of properties, meaning evictions won’t be permitted until 21 February (England) or the end of March (Scotland and Wales).

-Here, we explain how the extension will work and offer advice on landlord and tenant rights during COVID-19.
+Here, we explain the eviction rules in place around the UK and offer advice on landlord and tenant rights during COVID-19.

 - Landlord advice during the coronavirus

 This meant that bailiffs were banned from repossessing properties over the Christmas period, apart from in the most extreme circumstances.